Education K-12 Minimum Goals

 Include household management and balancing a personal budget.

 Practice discussion skills that allow students to express opinions as well as listen to other’s opinions when they disagree.

 Citizenship.
 An asset to the community

-- Understand the rights of others.
-Free speech, freedom of religion
+Understand the rights of others.
+Free speech, freedom of religion, and your rights.

-- Master conflict resolution, through practice of compromise
+Master conflict resolution, through practice of exploring all options.

-- Learn our Constitution and laws that govern our civil activities
+Learn our Constitution and laws that govern our daily activities.

 Preparation for Student’s Next Step